All businesses, if they are to thrive, need some form of marketing. All Quaker meetings, if they are to thrive, need some form of Outreach.

 “Outreach is for me an invitation to others to join us in our way of worship and response to life which are so important to us that we wish to share them.
 At the simplest level this means supplying information about meetings, Friends to contact, and basic beliefs, all of which should be given accurately, clearly and if possible attractively.
 In the second stage outreach offers to others, through meetings, personal contact and literature, the experience and truth which Friends have found for themselves through three centuries and which impel us just as strongly today.
 It is different from some forms of evangelism in that it does not use mass emotional appeal, idiosyncratic demands or autocratic compulsion but only the persuasion of insight, humanity and good sense.
 It does not depend on rewards or threats, but on the active acceptance of those who see it as truth.”
 Edrey Allott, 1990

-If you see the sign and poster in the photo above you might think it is almost all Outreach – fairly traditional three panel sign, complete with posters supplied by Quaker Life, a central panel giving times of Meeting for Worship plus a bit of a blurb about what that is… However, there are also two bits of specific marketing.
+If you see the sign and poster in the photo above you might think it is almost all Outreach; it is a traditional three panel sign, complete with posters supplied by Quaker Life, with a central panel giving times of Meeting for Worship plus a bit of a blurb about what that is.
+However, there are also two bits of specific marketing.

-First and most obviously, there is a small (not readable in the photo) A5 leaflet tacked underneath one poster which gives a bit of blurb about the building as a venue.
-Whilst the other – perhaps not even noticed bit of marketing, is that there is a sign there telling you that this place exists and that things happen here.
+First and most obviously, there is a small (not readable in the photo) A5 leaflet tacked underneath one poster which has a blurb about the building as a venue.
+Whilst the other, perhaps not even noticed bit of marketing, is the simple fact there is a sign there telling you that this place exists and that things happen here.

-It’s the first more specific type of outreach – posters, leaflets that most people consider when they think about raising the profile of their Meeting.
+It’s the first, more specific type of outreach (posters, leaflets, etc) that most people consider when they think about raising the profile of their Meeting.
 That’s well supported by the centrally funded staff who work at Friends House.